-For those of us who work in the field against sexual violence (SV), the movement has consistently given survivors a voice and discovered their needs; designed and established survivor-centered services to address the impact of rape on individuals.
-Advocacy activities involve working on behalf of survivors in the criminal justice system and in communities; collective action to change rape laws to benefit survivors and hold criminals accountable;
+For those of us who work in the field against sexual violence (SV), the movement has consistently given survivors a voice and designed and established survivorcentered services to address the impact of rape on individuals.
+Advocacy activities involve working on behalf of survivors in the criminal justice system and in communities; collective action to change rape laws to benefit survivors and hold criminals accountable; improving law enforcement, medical and court procedures; and changing public perceptions of rape and its victims; researching rape's history; conceiving and developing rape theory, which defines rape as a human rights and social justice problem, rooted in cultural and societal norms.